AravindRam/ML/README.md

 # ML

-This repository contains a couple of assignments and a project as part of the Machine Learning coursework.
+This repository contains couple of assignments and a project as part of the Machine Learning coursework.

 **HW2** - Contains the homework description, source code, sample input and output for the implementation of K Means Clustering Algorithm in Python